 We’ve been there, and tried everything.
 We know there is hope for people struggling with reading, because these programs work!
 Research has proven which methods work best to teach struggling readers and dyslexic students to read and spell and we are using these proven methods to help students reach their highest potential.

 Anne is co-founder of Reading Success Plus, where she is a Certified Dyslexia Specialist, Trainer and Tutor.
-She is trained in Lindamood-Bell Phoneme Sequencing (LiPS), as well as Visualizing and Verbalizing, Barton Reading and Spelling, Orton-Gillingham Multisensory Mathematics Beginning and Advanced levels for Orton-Gillingham practitioners; and Learning without Tears.
+She is trained in the Lindamood Phoneme Sequencing® (LiPS®) program, as well as the Visualizing and Verbalizing® program, Barton Reading & Spelling System®, Orton-Gillingham Multisensory Mathematics Beginning and Advanced levels for Orton-Gillingham practitioners; and Learning without Tears.